chisophugis/lbd/source/llvmstructure.rst

 	Cpu0's three instruction formats

-.. resume editing here

-The following is the Cpu0 processor's instruction table format
+The following table details the Cpu0 instruction set:

+.. todo:: Convert these tables to Sphinx tables.
+Merge the floating point instructions
+	in table t3 with the rest in t2 when doing this.

 .. _llvmstructure_t2:
 .. figure:: ../Table/llvmstructure/2.png
 	:align: center

-	CPU0 instruction table
+	Cpu0 instruction table

 In the second edition of CPU0_v2 we fill the following command: